-"Trajan's exploits were crowned with the title of Parthicus.
+Trajan’s exploits were crowned with the title of Parthicus.
 He still had to descend the Tigris towards the sea.
 On the way, he imposed his law on the Mesene and Characene rivers.
-But the Persian Gulf was to mark the extreme limit of his conquests, as age no longer allowed him to carry his arms all the way to India, like a new Alexander."
+But the Persian Gulf was to mark the extreme limit of his conquests, as age no longer allowed him to carry his arms all the way to India, like a new Alexander.

 Should Trajan, in turn, have feared an uprising in Judea, which would have had a major impact on the course of military events?
 The answer to this question is probably negative, because from the time of Nero until the destruction of the Second Temple, no legions were encamped in the province of Judea, where only auxiliary cohorts made up the Roman forces present.
-This shortcoming, which was at the root of the Roman province of Judea's military vulnerability, forced Rome to hastily dispatch the Legio XII Fulminata from the province of Syria in an attempt to quell the Jewish uprising, a military operation whose disastrous outcome has already been mentioned.
-It was only after the destruction of the temple in 70 CE that the Romans - learning from this military failure - revised the deployment of their troops in Judea, positioning the Legio X Fretensis permanently in Jerusalem.
-Trajan's father, M. Ulpius Traianus, commanded this legion in 66 CE under the orders of Vespasian to put down the Jewish revolt in Perea [now Jordan].
-In 73/74 CE, he was also consul of the senatorial province of Syria, where he fought against Parthian incursions by massing solid troops along the border.
-Trajan-son himself served for many months as tribunus militum on the banks of the Euphrates.
+The Roman province of Judea’s military vulnerability was rooted in this shortcoming, which forced Rome to hastily dispatch the Legio XII Fulminata from the province of Syria in an attempt to quell the Jewish uprising.
+The disastrous outcome of this military operation has already been mentioned.
+It was only after the destruction of the Temple in 70 CE that the Romans, learning from this military failure, revised the deployment of their troops in Judea, positioning the Legio X Fretensis permanently in Jerusalem.
+M. Ulpius Traianus, Trajan's father, was ordered by Vespasian to lead the legion in 66 CE to suppress the Jewish revolt in Perea, now Jordan.
+In 73/74 CE, Trajan was also consul of the senatorial province of Syria, where he fought against Parthian incursions by amassing formidable troops along the border.
+Trajan’s son even served for many months as tribunus militum on the banks of the Euphrates.
 It was therefore as an experienced connoisseur of geostrategic issues, well aware of the military capacity of the Jews of Palestine to hinder a possible Roman military campaign against the Arsacid Parthians, that Trajan dealt with the problem once he became emperor.
-With the Legio X Fretensis stationed in Jerusalem since 70 CE, he thought he had protected himself from a Jewish diversion; except that this time, a Jewish revolt of far greater geographical and strategic scope for Rome broke out in 115 CE, in Egypt, Cyrenaica, spreading to Cyprus and ending in 117 CE in Mesopotamia [Adiabene, Osroene], including Babylonia, precisely from these regions, where Trajan seems to have recruited his army to launch his military campaign.
-This revolt of the essentially Hellenistic Jewish diaspora against Roman hegemony has merited the attention of many scholars,.
-It is not our intention to dwell on it here.
-On the other hand, Schalit's subtle suggestion that the Jewish revolt of 115-117 CE played a decisive role in Trajan's decision to disengage from the Parthian empire, and then to abandon his conquests relatively quickly, is worth noting. concludes with the policy of his successor, Hadrian (117-138 CE), who was anxious to negotiate an end to hostilities in order to re-establish concord with the Parthians as soon as possible.
+With the Legio X Fretensis stationed in Jerusalem since 70 CE, Trajan thought he had protected himself from a Jewish diversion.
+However, this time, a Jewish revolt of far greater geographical and strategic scope for Rome broke out in 115 CE, in Egypt, Cyrenaica, spreading to Cyprus and ending in 117 CE in Mesopotamia [Adiabene, Osroene], including Babylonia.
+These were precisely the regions from which Trajan seems to have recruited the army for his military campaign.
+This revolt of the essentially Hellenistic Jewish diaspora against Roman hegemony has merited the attention of many scholars, and it is not our intention to dwell on it here.
+On the other hand, Schalit’s subtle suggestion that the Jewish revolt of 115–117 CE played a decisive role in Trajan’s decision to disengage from the Parthian empire, and then to abandon his conquests relatively quickly, is worth noting. concludes with the policy of his successor, Hadrian (117–138 CE), who was anxious to negotiate an end to hostilities in order to re-establish concord with the Parthians as soon as possible.

 According to Schalit: